-Obama, Bush mourn former rival McCain at Washington service
+Meghan McCain pays tribute to her father with broadside against Trump

 Held as a prisoner until 1973, McCain was tortured by his North Vietnamese captors in a jail that Americans dubbed the “Hanoi Hilton.”

-Additional reporting by Lesley Wroughton; Editing by Kevin Drawbaugh and Chizu Nomiyama
+Additional reporting by Lesley Wroughton and Lucia Mutikani; Editing by Kevin Drawbaugh and Chizu Nomiyama